 In this section, comparisons of MWR-ECMWF fields are performed for several instruments.
-The selected instruments are Jason-2/AMR and SARAL/ALtiKa.
+The selected instruments are Jason-2/Jason3/AMR and SARAL/ALtiKa.
 For a long term monitoring perspective, GDR products are used to compute the difference with respect to ECMWF fields.
-GDR products for each mission have its own latency due to cycle curation and mission constraints such as the cold-sky calibration for Jason-2 mission.
-Indeed, AltiKa GDR is available with delay of ~35 days, while for Jason2 this delay is up to 60 days.
+GDR products for each mission have its own latency due to cycle curation and mission constraints such as the cold-sky calibration for Jason-2 and Jason3 missions.
+Indeed, AltiKa GDR is available with delay of ~35 days, while for Jason2 or Jason3 this delay is up to 60 days.